lfades/next-key/packages/next-key-graphql/README.md

 ### `authDirective`

-`string` that contains the graphql definition for the [auth directive](https://github.com/lfades/next-key/blob/master/packages/next-key-graphql/graphql/auth.graphql), the following examples will explain how the directive works
+`string` that contains the graphql definition for the [@auth directive](https://github.com/lfades/next-key/blob/master/packages/next-key-graphql/graphql/auth.graphql), the following examples will explain how the directive works

 `@auth`: check for an accessToken, will throw an error if it's invalid